obedm503/trellix-offline/README.md

 - No loading states anywhere
 - Cross-client (tab and device) synchronization
 - Simple yet powerful query api
+- Allows only updating changed rows after a change

 ### Cons

 - SignalDB is pre 1.0
-- Reloads complete dataset after every change, ([for now](https://github.com/maxnowack/signaldb/pull/776))
 - Loads all datasets on startup.
 There is an [`AutoFetchCollection`](https://signaldb.js.org/replication/#autofetchcollection) that loads until requested, but it's meant for loading a different dataset for each query.

 ## Developing